School Science Lessons

 copper sulfate + iron --> copper + iron sulfate

-The red-brown powder is not pure copper, because excess of iron filings have been used, so it is a mixture of copper and excess iron filings coated with copper.
+The red-brown powder is not pure copper, because excess of iron filings is a mixture of copper and excess iron filings coated with copper.

 2. Repeat the experiment using a piece of lead instead of iron filings.